 - Exercise specialists, athletic trainers, youth sport directors, corporations, and psychologists who are using knowledge and techniques developed by professionals in the field of applied sport and exercise psychology to assist with improving exercise adherence, rehabilitating injuries, educating coaches and parents, building self-esteem, teaching group dynamics, and increasing effectiveness.

-In 1989, AASP established and approved specific criteria intended to demonstrate that individuals seeking certification must have obtained a minimal level of training and experience to provide professional services in applied sport and exercise.
 Currently, AASP is the only sport and exercise psychology professional association in North America that offers certification to its members.

 Common Psychological Skills in the Field of Applied Sport and Exercise Psychology

 Skill most commonly used to help individuals who experience arousal at a level that is not effective (i.e., too high or too low) for optimal performance.
 These techniques can be used for anxiety, stress, and anger management.
 Common treatments include: (a) breathing exercises (e.g., diaphragmatic breathing, rhythmic breathing), (b) progressive relaxation, (c) meditation, (d) imagery or visualization, and (d) cognitive techniques (e.g., thought stopping and cognitive restructuring).

 Attention and Concentration Control (focusing)

 Being able to focus one’s awareness on relevant cues so they can deal effectively with their current situation.
 These skills help them maintain their mental intensity within a situation.
 Common techniques include: (a) attention control training (to avoid distractions) and (b) techniques to expand awareness (e.g., attending to performance cues and bodily sensations).